rai-project/rai/user_guide.md

 that docker image name in the `rai_build.yml` file (for example,  `image: nimbix/ubuntu-cuda-ppc64le:latest`).

 2. Create a docker image by themselves.
-This sometimes may create a problem if users do not have access to a deseired system with docker installed (such as a POWER server).
+This sometimes may create a problem if users do not have access to a desired system with docker installed (such as a POWER server).
 Fortunately, RAI has also provided a solution for that.
 Interested users should check out the section of [Building Docker Images](https://github.com/rai-project/rai#building-docker-images). from the original RAI client document.